ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 ```

 So, this block declares a function `handler`, that takes in two arguments, `data`, and `prefix`.
-Then, we jump into a `switch-case` statement. this is kind of like a splitter for the control flow.
+Then, we jump into a `switch-case` statement. this is kind of like a slitter for the control flow.
 We jump to different places depending on `data.state`.
 For example, if it is `"authenticated"`, we jump to the first one, if it is `"allocated"`, we jump to the second one, and so on.
 For the most part, this is just printing out the state, with some extra things involved.
 In each case, we check if `quiet` is `true`. if it is, we don't print out anything. if it isn't, we print out the prefix, plus whatever status we have, in a given color.
 For the most part, i tried to make it so that green indicated good things, blue indicated neutral things, red indicated negative things, yellow slightly negative things, and red with yellow background things were really not going well.
-Is it a completely arbitrary descision?
+Is it a completely arbitrary decision?
-Absoulutely.
+Absolutely.
 Does it work?
 Mostly.
 Kind of.